shubhang93/tplagent/README.md

 What makes `tplagent` dynamic and extensible are the actions.
 Actions are just plain functions you can call in your templates to perform certain actions.
 Their main utility is to fetch data from different sources.
 New actions can be added to `tplagent`, which will be covered later.
 An action is just a collection of functions which can be used in your template file.
-You can include multiple actions in a single template, to invoke a certain actions in the template, it's corresponding action must be included in the `"actions"` section of the template config.
+You can include multiple actions in a single template.
+To invoke a certain action set in the template, it's corresponding action must be included in the `"actions"` section of the template config.
+Each of the action, has its own README section.
+Refer to `internal/tplactions/<action_name>` for docs.

 ### How to invoke a certain action